CharGoldenYT/Funkin-Tweaked/README.md

 i'll figure out ghost tapping later lmao.

+# NOTE: IF YOU ARE BUILDIG FROM SOURCE, MAKE SURE TO USE THE CHARACTER FILES FOUND IN [HERE](https://github.com/gameygu-0213/Funkin/tree/main/charFiles/preload/data/characters/) AS OTHERWISE EVERYONE WILL HAVE DEFAULT HEALTH COLORS

 # Friday Night Funkin'

 Friday Night Funkin' is a rhythm game.
 Built using HaxeFlixel for Ludum Dare 47.